PhD Student Profiles

 "As a father of three children, my research interest has focused on fathering and fatherhood.
 Here, at Mizzou, I am expecting my study into diverse contexts such as stepfamily and divorced family.
 Also, I would be part of the Stork research team led by Dr. Ganong and Dr. Coleman and join the a few research like fathers’'perception about coparenting."

-Graham received a BS in Personal Financial Planning from the University of Missouri in 2006 and a MA in Family Studies from the University of Missouri in 2008.
-He is currently working toward a PhD in Human Environmental Sciences.
+Sarah received a BA in Psychology from the University of Missouri in 2008 and a MA in Human Development and Family Studies from the University of Missouri in 2012.
+She is currently working toward a PhD in Human Environmental Sciences.

 Sarah received a BS in Psychology from the University of Pittsburgh in 2013.
 She is currently working toward a MS/PhD in Human Environmental Sciences.

 "At MU, I look forward to working with Dr. Carlo on research involving prosocial development, especially in different cultural contexts.
 In the future, I hope to teach and conduct research in the university setting."